 Key takeaways

-Entresto, a combination of sacubitril and valsartan, is used to lower the risk of cardiovascular death in chronic heart failure patients but may not be suitable for everyone, including those with certain medical conditions or taking specific medications.
+Entresto, a combination of sacubitril and valsartan, is used to lower the risk of cardiovascular death in patients with chronic heart failure, but it may not be suitable for everyone.

-Alternatives to Entresto for heart failure management include ACE inhibitors (like enalapril), ARBs (like valsartan), beta-blockers (like carvedilol), and aldosterone antagonists (like spironolactone), each with its own set of potential side effects and dosage requirements.
+Alternatives to Entresto for heart failure management include ACE inhibitors (like enalapril), ARBs (like valsartan), beta blockers (like carvedilol), and SGLT2 inhibitors like Farxiga or Jardiance.

-Switching from Entresto to an alternative medication requires careful consideration of medical history, current medications, and a planned transition period to avoid adverse effects, highlighting the importance of consultation with a healthcare provider.
+Switching from Entresto to an alternative medication requires careful consideration by a healthcare provider who can create a planned transition period to avoid adverse effects.

 Entresto (sacubitril/valsartan) is a first-of-its-kind prescription medication made by Novartis Pharmaceuticals.
 It’s used to lower the risk of cardiovascular death and hospitalization related to heart failure in people with chronic heart failure.
-Approved by the FDA in 2015, Entresto is a combination tablet of two different medications: an angiotensin II receptor blocker (valsartan) and a neprilysin inhibitor (sacubitril).
-These two medications work together as an angiotensin receptor-neprilysin inhibitor (ARNI) to widen blood vessels leading to increased blood flow and reduced blood pressure.
-High blood pressure and reduced blood flow both contribute to the degenerative process of congestive heart failure.
-Additionally, these two medications can decrease the amount of sodium and fluid in the body.
-Increased amounts of sodium and fluid in those with heart failure often leads to symptoms of swelling, weight gain, and shortness of breath.
+Entresto is a combination tablet of two different medications: an angiotensin II receptor blocker (valsartan) and a neprilysin inhibitor (sacubitril).
+These two medications work together as an angiotensin receptor-neprilysin inhibitor (ARNI) to widen blood vessels, leading to increased blood flow and reduced blood pressure.
+(High blood pressure and reduced blood flow both contribute to congestive heart failure symptoms and worsening of the condition.)
+Additionally, these two medications can decrease the amount of sodium and fluid in the body to prevent symptoms of swelling, weight gain, and shortness of breath.

 Who shouldn’t take Entresto?